 Collection agents.
 Generally, if you receive reportable interest payments (other than points) on behalf of someone else and you are the first person to receive the interest, such as a servicing bank collecting payments for a lender, you must file this form.
 Enter your name, address, taxpayer identification number (TIN), and telephone number in the recipient entity area.
 You must file this form even though you do not include the interest received in your income but you merely transfer it to another person.
-If you wish, you may enter the name of the person for whom you collected the interest in box 4.
-The person for whom you collected the interest need not file Form 1098.
+If you wish, you may enter the name of the person for whom you collected the interest need not file Form 1098.